Ansam-web/Services-Inc/README.md

 (Inventory) for storing all different hardware computer parts.
 They also have several cars to enable them to visit related ciustomers.

-**Note** This project was developed as a component of the Software Engineering course.
+* **Note**: This project was developed as a component of the Software Engineering course.